 has this capability.

 However, there is a time limit.
 This limit includes the minutes spent eating, fixing flats, and on the longer rides, sleeping.
 All but the shortest brevet (200 km/125 miles) require some night riding, and good lighting is essential.
 Along the route, riders are required to stop at controls to get an authenticating stamp on their brevet cards.
 Each control has its own time window within which the authentication must occur to avoid disqualification.
-Riders should also anticipate one or more secret controls whose location will not be revealed in advance.
+Riders should also anticipate one or more secret controls whose location won't be revealed in advance.

 Randonneurs are a hardy lot.
 These rides will take place rain or shine, wind or cold, sleet or snow (although the last two are extremely rare in Florida).
 The course is not marked.
 Finding one's way is part of the fun.
 Getting lost is sometimes part of the experience.

 To save $5 per ride, and get the benefits of Gainesville Cycling Club membership, prepare a club membership application before registering for a Brevet.
-Send the Membership Application in with your Brevet Registration to the address on the Brevet Registration form.